230597/BIOC3301/README.txt

 # BIOC3301

 This repository contains batch scripts used to submit to the Cartesius HPC for the analysis of Illumina MiSeq soil microbiome sequencing data using QIIME 1.9.1.
+This set of scripts is used to determine patterns of bacterial abundance and diversity with soil metadata categories.

 Analysis Workflow Order: